 - Semester 1 (Year 1)- - All class materials will be released on a Friday.
-Please see the timetable for further details. - Assignments and Assessments typically will be due in the Monday following the relevant tutorial. - There will be a number of online mandatory tutorials on a Friday (Thursday if the Friday is an official holiday in Scotland) which will touch on items of interest arising from the session's topics and deal with general and Assignment issues - these may range from one-two hours. - There will be further one-to-one contact throughout the semester, based on Assignment and Assessment returns and feedback.
-There will be additional and frequent on-line contact as needed via email and forum discussions. - Semester 2 (Year 2)- as Semester 1 above, except that class materials are released and Assignments and Assessments are due to be returned on a longer schedule.
-There will still be a tutorial day, as above, though this is moved to every two to three weeks for most of the semester. - Semester 3 (Year 3) as this is more about individual research, most contact will be oneto-one and regular tutor/student online meetings will be scheduled.
-There will be at least one all-together tutorial slot, on a Friday as before.
+Please see the timetable for further details. - Assignments and Assessments typically will be due in the Monday following the relevant tutorial. - There will be a number of online mandatory tutorials on a Wednesday, which will touch on items of interest arising from the session's topics and deal with general and Assignment issues - these may range from one-two hours. - There will be further one-to-one contact throughout the semester, based on Assignment and Assessment returns and feedback.
+There will be additional and frequent on-line contact as needed via email and forum discussions. - Semester 2 (Year 2)

+- as Semester 1 above, except that class materials are released and Assignments and Assessments are due to be returned on a longer schedule.
+There will still be a tutorial day, as above, though this is moved to every two to three weeks for most of the semester. - Semester 3 (Year 3) as this is focused on individual research and writing, most contact will be one-to-one and regular tutor/student online meetings will be scheduled.
+There will be at least one all-together tutorial slot, on a Wednesday as before.
 This will ease any feeling of isolation and reinforce the collegial aspect of the course.